popphp/docs/user_guide/pdfs.rst

 When embedding an external font, you will need access to its name to correctly reference it by string much in the same way you do for a standard font.
 That name becomes accessible once you create a font object with an embedded font and it is successfully parsed.

+**Notice about embedded fonts**

+*There may be issues embedding a font if certain font data or font files are missing, incomplete or corrupted.
+Furthermore, there may be issues embedding a font if the correct permissions or licensing are not provided.*

 .. code-block:: php